 This verbal reasoning book contains questions, many of, which are used as part of the CEM exam and it includes questions on codes, series and reading information.

 This is book 2 in our series of 5 Verbal Reasoning books and it provides more demanding preparation for the eleven plus exam.
-The questions in this book are comparable to questions found in eleven plus exams set by many Local Authorities and private schools throughout the country.
+The questions in this book are similar to questions found in eleven plus exams set by many Local Authorities and private schools throughout the country.

 Different and more challenging questions are introduced and the book provides a means to revise and practice a variety of verbal reasoning questions including many of the most commonly used 21 types of Verbal Reasoning question.

 Our How to do Verbal Reasoning book gives worked examples and practice questions in many of these 21 question types.
 This skills and techniques book will assist you in teaching your own child different approaches to VR questions and enable you to help them understand some of the more difficult question types.

 Verbal Reasoning Book 2 contains questions on topics that include the following:-

 More difficult alphabetical order questions which will advance your child’s ability in and knowledge of the alphabet.
 Rehearsing alphabet work will give them a strong understanding of the alphabet and will also help them in other Verbal Reasoning questions such as letter series or codes.

 Children and adults both tend to find logical deduction (reading information) questions quite difficult and this book has a range of logic questions with varying difficulty.
 Some involve reading information to deduce a verbal answer while others require reading information to deduce a mathematical answer.This question type can be time consuming questions but with relevant and targeted practice, supported by quality teaching and learning most children can improve their technique and therefore their skill at answering these questions.